andreamerello/pic-revenge/README.md

 The first thing I was worried about has been how to flash a PIC device.

-After googling around I found "k8048" project, from Darron Broad.
+Googling around, I found "k8048" project, from Darron Broad.
 [This is a link to the original site] (http://dev.kewl.org/k8048/Doc/)

 After hacking a bit with it (you can find all this stuff in past git history),